Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Related Work

 Temporal pooling is a fundamental component in many audio and speech processing tasks, where variable-length sequences must be aggregated into fixed-dimensional representations.
 In speaker recognition, x-vector systems \cite{snyder2018x-vectors} aggregate frame-level features using simple statistics pooling, such as temporal mean and standard deviation, to obtain utterance-level embeddings that have been shown to be highly discriminative.
 Similarly, in weakly labeled sound event detection, where only clip-level annotations are available, frame-level representations or predictions are commonly aggregated using simple pooling mechanisms, including mean or max pooling, to infer clip-level decisions \cite{kong2020sound}.
 These approaches demonstrate that effective temporal aggregation can compensate for the absence of frame-level labels and highlight the importance of pooling strategies when operating on frame-level representations.

 In the context of \ac{asd}, early studies have shown that relatively simple temporal pooling strategies can already achieve strong detection performance.
 In particular, applying temporal mean or maximum pooling to \ac{stft}-based feature representations has been demonstrated to be effective for detecting anomalous machine operating sounds, even in the absence of explicit temporal modeling \cite{wilkinghoff2021sub-cluster}.
-Subsequent work introduced generalized weighted rank pooling (\ac{gwrp}) \cite{kolesnikov2016seed} as a temporal aggregation strategy for \ac{asd}, showing that it can outperform fixed pooling methods when applied to spectrogram-based features \cite{guan2023time-weighted}.
-However, achieving these improvements requires optimizing the decay parameter individually for each machine type, which depends on access to machine-specific labels and implicitly leverages anomalous test data.
+Subsequent work introduced \ac{gwrp} \cite{kolesnikov2016seed} as a temporal aggregation strategy for \ac{asd}, showing that it can outperform fixed pooling methods when applied to spectrogram-based features \cite{guan2023time-weighted}.
+However, achieving these improvements requires optimizing the decay parameter separately for each machine type, which depends on access to machine-specific labels and implicitly leverages anomalous test data.
+Existing embedding-based \ac{asd} approaches almost exclusively rely on temporal mean pooling to aggregate frame-level embeddings \cite{saengthong2024deep,saengthong2025retaining,wilkinghoff2025local,fujimura2025asdkit}.

-More recently, training-free \ac{asd} based on pre-trained audio embedding models has gained increasing attention.
-In contrast to spectrogram-based systems, existing embedding-based \ac{asd} approaches almost exclusively rely on temporal mean pooling to aggregate frame-level embeddings \cite{saengthong2024deep,saengthong2025retaining,wilkinghoff2025local,fujimura2025asdkit}.
-While effective, this design choice has largely remained unquestioned, and alternative pooling strategies have not been systematically explored in this setting.
-As a result, the impact of temporal pooling on training-free \ac{asd} with pre-trained embeddings remains insufficiently understood.

-A related but distinct line of work incorporates learnable pooling mechanisms during fine-tuning.
+Beyond training-free approaches, a related line of work incorporates learnable pooling mechanisms during fine-tuning.
 The AnoPatch framework \cite{jiang2024anopatch,jiang2025adaptive}, for instance, employs an attentive statistics pooling layer originally proposed for speaker recognition \cite{dawalatabad2021ecapa-tdnn}.
 Other works utilize a weighted mean with trainable weights \cite{han2024exploring}.
-While such approaches can improve performance, they rely on supervised or semi-supervised training and therefore fall outside the scope of strictly training-free \ac{asd}.
-In contrast, the present work focuses on temporal pooling strategies that can be directly applied to pre-trained embeddings without any additional training or adaptation.
+While such approaches can improve performance, they rely on supervised or semi-supervised training, allowing the pooling mechanism to be optimized jointly with the embedding representation.
+In contrast, this work investigates temporal pooling for strictly training-free pipelines, where the embedding model remains fixed.